yobert/wayfire/README.md

 ```
 cp wayfire.ini.default ~/.config/wayfire.ini
 ```
 It is also advisable to install https://github.com/WayfireWM/wf-shell in order to get a background and a panel.
 Just follow the instructions in the README of wf-shell.
+You may also want to visit the page on [external tools](https://github.com/WayfireWM/wayfire/wiki/External-tools).

 To start wayfire, just execute `wayfire` from a TTY.
 If you encounter any issues, please read [debug report guidelines](https://github.com/ammen99/wayfire/wiki/Debugging-problems) and open a bug in this repo.
 Or you can also write in gitter.
 # Project status